 Researchers have also developed a stem test protocol for testing canola for resistance to S. sclerotiorum.
 In 2016, after five years of evaluation by nine collaborators, the protocol was approved by the Western Canada Canola/Rapeseed Recommending Committee (WCC/RRC) as a standard for assessing sclerotinia resistance of lines submitted to co-op tests.
 Canola breeders and an increasing number of scientists in other countries including Australia and India are also using this stem test protocol.
-By the end of the project, researchers expect that the first canola lines with improved sclerotinia resistance from the program will be available for licensing.
+By the end of Dr. Buchwaldt’s project, it is expected that the first canola lines with improved sclerotinia resistance from the program will be available for licensing.
 This resistance is expected to be long lasting, since it relies on several defense genes that are not easily overcome by changes in the pathogen population.

 (1) To identify molecular markers linked to sclerotinia resistance and identification of underlying defense genes.

 (2) to transfer sclerotinia resistance to elite open-pollinated spring-type canola.